ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch30.md

   [*\_decision_tree*](https://en.wikipedia.org/wiki/Incremental_decision_tree).

-- Models trained with multi-task learning often outperform models trained on a single task: Rich Caruana, â€œMultitask Learningâ€?
+- Models trained with multi-task learning often outperform models trained on a single task: Rich Caruana, "Multitask Learning"?
   (1997), <https://doi.org/10.1023%2FA%3A1007379606734>.

-- A single transformer-based module that can simultaneously process image and text data: Chen Sun et al., â€œVideoBERT: A Joint Model for Video and Language Representation Learningâ€?
+- A single transformer-based module that can simultaneously process image and text data: Chen Sun et al., "VideoBERT: A Joint Model for Video and Language Representation Learning"?
 (2019),
   <https://arxiv.org/abs/1904.01766>.

 - The aforementioned research suggesting the key to the success of multimodal learning is the improved quality of the latent space
-  representation: Yu Huang et al., â€œWhat Makes Multi-Modal Learning Better Than Single (Provably)â€?
+  representation: Yu Huang et al., "What Makes Multi-Modal Learning Better Than Single (Provably)"?
 (2021),
   <https://arxiv.org/abs/2106.04538>.

-- For more information on active learning: Zhen et al., â€œA Comparative Survey of Deep Active Learningâ€?
+- For more information on active learning: Zhen et al., "A Comparative Survey of Deep Active Learning"?
 (2022),
   <https://arxiv.org/abs/2203.13450>.

-- For a more detailed discussion on how out-of-distribution data can lead to overconfidence in deep neural networks: Anh Nguyen, Jason Yosinski, and Jeff Clune, â€œDeep Neural Networks Are Easily Fooled:
+- For a more detailed discussion on how out-of-distribution data can lead to overconfidence in deep neural networks: Anh Nguyen, Jason Yosinski, and Jeff Clune, "Deep Neural Networks Are Easily Fooled:
-  High Confidence Predictions for Unrecognizable Imagesâ€?
+  High Confidence Predictions for Unrecognizable Images"?
 (2014),
   <https://arxiv.org/abs/1412.1897>.

 \